Are you looking for a rapid comparison between Gutenberg vs Elementor?

 Similarly, you drag widgets from the Elementor panel and drop them onto the page.
 You can then customize the widget by changing its settings.

-When you are stuck, you can get help from both Gutenberg and Elementor’s support.
+If you are stuck, you can get help from both Gutenberg and Elementor’s support.

 Elementor has the best support for its users.
 You can get help from Elementor forums, documentation, and blogs or open a ticket from the official website.
 On the other hand, if you are using Elementor Pro you can get additional support.